coderrio/Coderr.Documentation/docs/client/libraries/wpf/install.md

 WPF configuration
 =================

-If you have not done that yet, install the nuget package called `coderr.client.wpf`.
+Install the nuget package called `coderr.client.wpf`, if you haven't already.

-Next, you need to tell the codeRR library where it should upload all error reports to.
+Next, you need to tell the codeRR library what server it should upload all error reports to.

-Add the following code in your `App.xaml.cs`.
+Please add the following code in your `App.xaml.cs`.

 ```csharp
 var url = new Uri("http://yourServer/coderr/");